 Steps to Access Your Stories Archive:

-- Select Archive from the options.
+- Choose Archive from the settings menu.

 Method 3: Download Your Facebook Data (Last Resort)